pipe2705/ScheduleSEI/README.md

 -->

 ## Unit 3
 <p>In this unit we'll learn one of the most popular frontend frameworks, <strong>React</strong>.
 Demand for React skills is high and for good reason.
 It helps create scalable, interactive frontends and provides a foundation in framework development that you can use.
-We'll start at the beginning with React at its most basic, build up to using <strong>React + APIs</strong> (external and our own), and finish with <strong>authenticating users</strong> (think Login/Sign Up).
+We'll start at the beginning with React at its most basic, build up to using <strong>React + APIs</strong> (external and our own).
 By the end of this unit you'll have more than one true fullstack apps for your portfolio.
 Have fun!</p>

 ## Week 9